hemjay07/Audiophile/README.md

 // override render method
 export { render };
 ```
-- Import the test.utils file in the test file and simple use the modified render--which is now wrapped with the required context or theme:
+- Import the test.utils file in the test file and simple use the modified render; which is now wrapped with the required context or theme:

 ```javascript
 import React from "react";